burness/arxiv_tools/README.md

 ### TODO
  - [x] extract the information of the pdf
  - [x] add the support of multi thread to download pdfs
- - [] add the config of the url including research area
+ - [x] add the config of the url including research area
+ - [x] add the module to write the all paper info to a file in the pdf folder 'summary.csv'
+ - [] add the email to format the area email to the users